OBOAcademy/obook/docs/lesson/synonyms.md

 5. **Automated Ontology Matching**:
     - **Use Case**: Frequently, we have to automatically align different ontologies or controlled vocabularies.
 In order to create accurate matches, we need a good, reliable set of synonyms.
-    - **Benefits**: By matching on synonyms, we can quickly and easily determine if two terms are equivalent.
+    - **Benefits**: By matching on synonyms, we can quickly and more easily determine if two terms are equivalent.

 !!! info